Paris – Je ne t’aime pas. Paris – I don’t love you.

 Paris – my dream destination ever since my grandmother told me about the Eiffel Tower when I was a 3 year old – was my biggest travel disappointment.

 Crime & Unhelpful Parisians

-The biggest reason why Paris disappointed me was because I haven’t felt unsafe anywhere else in the world the way I felt at Paris.
-In fact, if not for this one thing, this post may not have even existed.
+The biggest reason why Paris disappointed me was because I haven’t felt unsafe anywhere else in the world the way I felt when in Paris.
+In fact, if not for this one reason, I may not have been as disappointed.

 I was there with my family, and despite being a group of 4 that fought back, our wallet was forcefully snatched at the Châtelet metro station.
 First thing after we arrived at Paris, before we even got a chance to set foot on the streets.

 I’d been learning a bit of French on Duolingo.

 Thanks to the app, I knew how to say, “the duck is eating a baguette” (“le canard mange une baguette”, in case you were wondering), but not how to shout for help.
 My bad, too, that I didn’t bother looking it up before I went.